red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 rook-ceph-tools-65fcc8988c-nw8r5                                  1/1     Running     0          171m
 ~~~

-**Note:** At this point later in the future the cluster can be expanded again.
-The simplest way to do
+**Note:** If required in the future the cluster can be expanded again.

-so is to update the `storageDeviceSets` count in the `storagecluster` object.
-In the example below we
+### Cluster Re-Expansion Example
-will expand the same OCS cluster we used for our test from 3 OSDs to 6 OSDs to bring it back to its
+You can easily expand the capacity of an existing cluster via the CLI through the update of the `storageDeviceSets` count in the `storagecluster` object in the `openshift-storage` namespace.

-original size.
+As an example, let's expand the same OCS cluster we just downsized to 3 OSDs and bring it back to its original size (6 OSDs).

 ~~~
 $ newset=2